MartinsitoBritoDiaz/CalendarApp/Readme.md

 - [About Me](#about-me)

 ## About The App
-Calendar APP is an app that allows you to create a different kinds of events an manage them with a beautifull user interface.
+Calendar APP is a web app that allows you to create a different kinds of events an manage them with a beautifull user interface.

 I created this project as part of this udemy course:
 - [React: De cero a experto ( Hooks y MERN ) ](https://www.udemy.com/course/react-cero-experto/)